qaioz/image_clustering/README.md

     - Next 1 byte is for number of clusters (0-255, enabling up to 255 clusters)

-    - Next, there are k*3 bytes
+    - Next, there are k triples of bytes.
+Each triple represents a cluster in the image data.
+Each byte represents the RGB value of the cluster.

     - Next we have 4 byte datas for cluster:numer_of_consecutive_repetitions
         - byte 1 of this 4 bytes identifies the cluster